tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ## VIII. <a id="section8"></a>Nota bene

-If we use the `window.onload` event handler, we can move our code back up to the the head section of the document, see below:
+If we use the `window.onload` event handler, we can move our code back up to the the &lt;head> section of the document, see below:

 ### events-6.html